For any local business, reaching out to potential clients in the area is crucial for success and growth.

 What is Local SEO & Why is it Important?

-First, let’s talk about the basics of SEO - SEO or search engine optimisation is the process of boosting website rankings in organic search results.
-When users search for a business or product, search engines provide them with a list of pages relevant to the keywords used.
+First, let’s talk about the basics of SEO — SEO or search engine optimisation is the process of boosting website rankings in organic search results.
+When users search for a business or product, search engines provide a list of pages relevant to the keywords used.

 Local SEO helps increase traffic and promotes brand awareness from local search by optimising a website.
 It’s huge for any local business, and if you can get your business to rank higher in SERPs, there’s a high possibility that you’ll be landing yourself a client.

-Ideally, you’ll want to rank on the first page of local search results because 75% of Google users don’t even go through the second.
+Ideally, you’ll want to rank on the first page of local search results because 75% of Google users don’t go through the second.
 As a result, you might miss out on a potential customer.

 - Presence of Google My Business Listing